Should I use a flash or get a fast lens?

 70-200mm L f4.0 – for portraits of 1 or 2 people.
 Keeps you a nice distance away and compresses features nicely.
 All are Canon L series lenses – good glass!

 I’m mainly a fair weather shooter, f2.8 is fine for what I do.
-My next lens will be Canon’s new L series 100mm 2.8 Macro for when I shoot jewellery.
-I’ve tested it out, and it’s incredible!
+My next lens will be a macro for when I shoot jewellery.
+I’ve tested it one, and it’s incredible!

 Want to know how to buy a digital camera system?
 Check out my free digital camera buying guide here.